 When presenting an architecture model to your clients, many architects don’t change their methods very often.
-The usual mix of 3D rendered images and technical stills from your 3D drawing program in your architecture presentation layout is sufficient.
+The usual mix of 3D rendered images and technical stills from your 3D drawing program in your architecture presentation is sufficient.
 But the modern client can better be informed using a different, more interactive approach.
-Let’s have a look at how you can make your architecture presentation layout more interactive.
+Let’s have a look at how you can make your presentation more interactive.

 Try XUVER 30 days for free and see how easy it is

 Communication towards your client should always be a smooth and easy process.
 However, as your client is usually not the most technically skilled, this often isn’t the case and ample time is spent explaining your designs in your presentation to your client in order to inform them about your architectural designs.
 So how do you prevent communication problems from happening?

 One answer to that question can lie in the matter of involvement that your client experiences throughout the designing process.
 If you keep your client updated along the line, then questions can be asked as they arise, instead of when there is an architecture presentation towards the final stages of the project.
 Your client will surely appreciate being involved more.

 Involving your client sounds easy, but all architects and 3D designers know that this is easier said than done.
 E-mails stay unanswered for days, meeting dates have to be set in advance and then there is the issue of traveling time.
 All in all, communicating with your client can be a time-consuming process.
 Can this be done easier?
 The answer is yes, via online communication.

 This is how it works: Instead of meeting your clients in person, you can make your designs available online in order to save time and keep your communication standards high.
 Simply create an online, 3D version of your designs and involve your clients in your designs more than ever.
 By walking through the 3D model with their own 3D figure they are able to experience your designs as you designed it for them.

 Use 3D online techniques in your architecture presentation